 How grissini are made

-The original breadstick of Turin is called Robatà, term that comes from the local dialect and means rolled.
+The noble origins of grissini – Italian for breadsticks – are found in the so-called Robatà, term that comes from the local dialect and means rolled.
 Made only of flour and water, their shape is still given by hand resulting in bigger and knobby sticks, whose texture is quite hard.

 Over time, some bakery opted for flatting breadsticks rather than rolling, obtaining a much crispier product (in Italian “grissini stirati“).